simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-privacy-on-social-media-with-the-right-settings/index.en.md

 To protect your privacy, you can **review and change your Facebook app permissions**.
 This setting allows you to control the personal data and information that any third-party app can access.
 You can choose to **revoke access to specific apps** or **limit the information** that they can access.

-In conclusion, adjusting your privacy settings on Facebook is an essential step in safeguarding your personal information.
+Wrapping up, adjusting your privacy settings on Facebook is an essential step in safeguarding your personal information.
 By **controlling who can see your posts**, **managing your friends' list visibility**, **reviewing your tagging settings**, and **restricting app permissions**, you can ensure that your Facebook profile remains private and secure.

 ### Enhancing Privacy on Instagram